VIBE: Relaxed, Dog Friendly

 Varn Park, 3665 N Ocean Shore Blvd, Flagler Beach, FL 32136

+Updated: November 30, 2022.
 Have you ever just wanted to leave the world behind and sink your toes in the sand?
 Varn Park in Flagler Beach might be the answer you're looking for.
+It's less crowded offering a sense of freedom

 Flagler Beach Hurricane Update

-Hurricane Ian Update Published Oct 4, 2022: Flagler Beach lost a large amount of sand from its dunes and agencies are coordinating ways to shore up the beach and the roads.
-Many of the beach walkways were affected, but you can still get on the beach.
+Flagler Beach lost a large amount of sand from its dunes and agencies are coordinating ways to shore up the beach and the roads.
+You can still get on the beach just be prepared for erosion.
 Part of Flagler Beach Pier was damaged during Hurricane Ian.
-Contact your hotel before you book your visit to Flagler Beach for a safe visit.
+Contact your hotel before you book a stay in Flagler Beach for a safe visit.
 Stay up to date with this link.

 We hope to return soon to this quiet, dog-friendly Florida beach on the Atlantic Ocean.
 It is only 5 miles away from the busy Flagler Beach Pier and crowded Palm Coast tourist area.
 With clean, coral sand, rolling waves and endless blue sky, you might just feel like you're the only person on the beach.

 The water here is clean and clear but it's difficult to see right to the bottom.
 Because of beach erosion, there is a steep drop-off into the ocean.
 The soft sand sinks down when you step it in.
 It is difficult to wade out very far.
 At some point you just have to dive in because walking in is impossible.
 If you want a better, and possibly safer, swimming experience, you could choose close-by Ormond Beach.
-Varn Park beach is for strong swimmers only.
+Varn Park beach is for strong swimmers only but don't swim alone.
 Be aware this beach has no lifeguard on duty.

 This photo shows only half of the parking lot area, which is bigger than we expected.
 You can park near the wooden walkway and bathrooms, or choose the sandy pathway beach access close to the park entrance.
 There's plenty of room for both cars and trucks.
 If you are using an RV during your Florida beach trip, there are several RV parks located right on the oceanfront before you reach Varn Park.
 In fact, one is right next to the park.
 A small shower area is located just outside the newly renovated bathrooms.
 What more do you need?